isralduke/thatbook/23-isaiah.md

 > “I am the first and I am the last,
 > there is no God but me.
 > <a name="44:7">44:7</a> Who is like me?
 Let him make his claim!
-> Let him announce it and explain it to me—
+> Let him announce it and explain it to me —
-> since I established an ancient people—
+> since I established an ancient people — [^]
 > let them announce future events!
 > <a name="44:8">44:8</a> Don’t panic!
 Don’t be afraid!
 > Did I not tell you beforehand and decree it?